QForestCommunity/launchpad/README.md

  ### Feeling good about your basics?
 Translate theory into code! :fire:
  - [qkitchen](https://gitlab.com/qkitchen/basics-of-quantum-computing/-/tree/master/python): A few basics of Python to help you get started.
- - [Coding with Qiskit](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY): _Highly recommended_ video series by IBM Qiskit on getting started with coding in Qiskit.
+ - [Coding with Qiskit](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY): A _highly recommended_ video series by IBM Qiskit on getting started with coding in Qiskit.
  - [qkitchen](https://gitlab.com/qkitchen/basics-of-quantum-computing/-/tree/master/bronze): Fun programming exercises on quantum computing along with solutions.
  - [IBM Qiskit Textbook](https://qiskit.org/textbook/preface.html): An exhaustive resource on theory and code.